-- (i) The Confirmation Order shall be entered by the Bankruptcy Court and shall be effective and not stayed. - (ii) The Closing of the Sale pursuant to the MRC Contract as modified by the Settlement. - (iii) All deliveries required to be made on the Effective Date have been made or waived by the party for whose benefit such delivery is intended.
+- (i) The Confirmation Order shall be entered by the Bankruptcy Court and shall be effective and not stayed. - (ii) The closing of the sale pursuant to the KFI Offer or Holdings Offer shall have occured. - (iii) All deliveries required to be made on the Effective Date have been made or waived by the party for whose benefit such delivery is intended.

 I. Waiver of Federal Rule of Civil Procedure 62(a).
 Debtor will request that the Confirmation Order include (i) a finding that Fed.
 R. Civ.
-P. 62(a) shall not apply to the Confirmation Order; (ii) authorization for the consummation of the Second Amended Plan and the transactions contemplated by the Second Amended Plan immediately after entry of the Confirmation Order pursuant to Bankruptcy Rule 3020(e).
+P. 62(a) shall not apply to the Confirmation Order; (ii) authorization for the consummation of the Third Amended Plan and the transactions contemplated by the Third Amended Plan immediately after entry of the Confirmation Order pursuant to Bankruptcy Rule 3020(e).

 J. Disbursing Agent.
-Debtor shall act as the Disbursing Agent.
-On or before ten (10) days after the Effective Date and thereafter, all funds available for distribution to creditors and payment of post-confirmation fees and expenses shall be available to the Debtor.
-The Debtor shall disburse cash in accordance with the terms of the Second Amended Plan and the

-Bankruptcy Code.
-Debtor shall also pay all post-Effective Date U.S. Trustee's fees pursuant to 28 U.S.C. § 1930 to the extent required by law.
+Debtor (or, as necessary, the escrow agent acting in connection with the bulk sale) shall act as the Disbursing Agent.
+On or before ten (10) days after the Closing Date and thereafter, all funds available for distribution to creditors and payment of post-confirmation fees and expenses shall be available to the Debtor.
+The Disbursing Agent shall disburse cash in accordance with the terms of the Third Amended Plan and the Bankruptcy Code.
+The Disbursing Agent shall also pay all post-Effective Date U.S. Trustee's fees pursuant to 28 U.S.C. § 1930 to the extent required by law.

 K. Post Confirmation Debtor.
 Following the Effective Date, all of Debtor's assets, including any and all litigation claims, shall immediately vest with the Reorganized Debtor without the need for any other or further Court order.
-Wherever the Second Amended Plan refers to the authority, responsibilities, rights, powers or limitations of the Debtor on or after the Effective Date, such reference shall be deemed to be a reference to the Post-Confirmation or Reorganized Debtor.
-The Post-Confirmation/Reorganized Debtor shall have the same authority, responsibilities, rights, powers or limitations to discharge the duties of Debtor pursuant to the Second Amended Plan.
+Wherever the Third Amended Plan refers to the authority, responsibilities, rights, powers or limitations of the Debtor on or after the Effective Date, such reference shall be deemed to be a reference to the Post-Confirmation or Reorganized Debtor.
+The Post-Confirmation/Reorganized Debtor shall have the same authority, responsibilities, rights, powers or limitations to discharge the duties of Debtor pursuant to the Third Amended Plan.
 The Post-Confirmation/Reorganized Debtor shall be managed by the Debtor's board of directors, who will not receive compensation for acting as manager of the Post-Confirmation/Reorganized Debtor.

-The Post-Confirmation Debtor may retain Professionals without the need for approval by the Bankruptcy Court to assist the Post-Confirmation Debtor with its duties and responsibilities under the Second Amended Plan (the "Post-Confirmation Professionals").
+The Post-Confirmation Debtor may retain Professionals without the need for approval by the Bankruptcy Court to assist the Post-Confirmation Debtor with its duties and responsibilities under the Third Amended Plan (the "Post-Confirmation Professionals").
 Debtor may retain Debtor's pre-confirmation counsel as a Post-Confirmation Professional.